OmarEfat/OmarEfat.github.io/README.md

     &nbsp;

-An awesome tip to consider while writing resume from _**Modtern Technical Writing, by Andrew Etter**_
+An awesome tip to consider while writing a resume from _**Modern Technical Writing, by Andrew Etter**_
 1. **Consistency**: Always make all sections of your resume consistent with the same formatting
-2. **Don't duplicate**: Break you resume into sections and don't duplicate
+2. **Don't duplicate**: Break your resume into sections and don't duplicate
+3. **Accessibility** : Creating documentation that is accessible to users with disabilities, such as vision or hearing impairments.

 ---

 ### 2. Install Jekyll
-**Prerequisities:**
+**Prerequisites:**
-1. Check if you have the Ruby version 2.5.0 or higher
+1. Check if you have Ruby version 2.5.0 or higher
   - You can check using ```ruby-v ``` in your command line

   ![Check Ruby version](check-ruby-version.gif)